/

 Zen typically includes a FRITZ!Box 7530 AX on packages up to and including 900Mbps.
 These routers are popular with more technical users because they give you proper control over your network, including guest WiFi and deeper settings than the average ISP router.

 For Full Fibre Max, Zen includes an eero Pro 6E, with the eero Max 7 available as an upgrade.
-On CityFibre connections, the supplied kit can vary by package and address, so it is worth checking the exact setup before ordering if hardware matters to you.
+Supplied kit and installation details can vary by package, network and address, so it is worth checking the exact setup before ordering if hardware matters to you.

-The 'Contract' Difference
+The Pricing Difference

 Contract Price Promise